miguelaarrones/Isometric2DGame/README.md

 ## General tasks time estimation
 - Unity Project and GitHub setup: **0:30h**
     - Did I completed the task as estimated?
+Yes.
     - Why?
+It was a very simple task, just creating a GitHub repository and creating the Unity project.

 - Isometric Player movement and Input System: **3:30h**
     - Did I completed the task as estimated?